 Try to go mid-week and be there around 8:30 or at least by 9 AM.
 Arrive even earlier if you visit on weekends.
 It usually gets crowded between 10 and 12 AM, with a constant stream of visitors on the trail into the afternoon.
 Particularly parking becomes quite difficult during peak season and on weekends.
 The parking lot is packed and tour buses come and go.
 Please note that if you park along Highway 89 outside of the park, your car can get towed!
 When you go on a weekday and combine it with getting there early, you’ll experience a much quieter park even in high season.
 Also, the light is perfect in the mornings until noon.
 If you visit in the winter months, it's possible to have this beautiful place all to yourself.

-In September after Labor Day (first Monday of Sept), the whole place gets a little quieter while it's usually still busy on weekends.
+In September after Labor Day (first Monday of Sept), the whole park gets a little quieter while it's usually still busy on weekends.
 The temperatures are still great and the light is wonderful.
 But still, try to visit mid-week in September if possible or be there early (see above).
-October is even better in terms of crowds and temperatures are often pleasant as well.
-You'll also experience the nice fall colors usually in early October while the leaves are changing.
-If you'd like to visit before the busy season starts, try early April.
+October is even better in terms of crowds.
+If you'd like to visit before the busy season starts, try late March or early April.

 Entrance fee: $8 - $10 (more info at the bottom of the article).
 Open From sunrise to sunset.
 In the summer from 6 AM - 6 PM.
 However, rangers at Burney Falls usually don't close at 6 PM sharp.